Median Salary

 FAQs

-Q: Do I need to be certified (CPhT) to work in Milwaukee?
+Q: Do I need a degree to be a pharmacy tech in Milwaukee?

-Q: What is the starting pay for a new pharmacy technician in Milwaukee?
+Q: What's the biggest challenge for pharmacy techs in Milwaukee?

 Explore More in Milwaukee